Crivella/DFT_QE_beginner_tutorial/README.md

  3. From terminal run the commands

      ```
-     ./configure --prefix=path for installation
+     % ./configure --prefix=path for installation
-     make all
+     % make all
-     make install
+     % make install
      ```

-  NOTES: options for the configuration / use of external libraries for optimized executables is beyond the purpose of this tutorial.
+  NOTE: options for the configuration / use of external libraries for optimized executables is beyond the purpose of this tutorial.

-## Exercises and their purpose/aim
+## Overview of exercises
 ### Bulk silicon (0_Si_bulk)
-  1. Construct an input file for a choosen system and visualize it using xcrysden
+  1. View an input file for a simple crystal and visualize it using xcrysden
   2. Run a simple self-consistent calculation using pw.x
-  3. Estimate the kinetic cutoff convergency
+  3. Determine the convergence with respect to the kinetic energy cutoff and k-point mesh
   4. Determine the theoretical lattice parameter
   5. Calculate a charge density and visualize it using XCrySDen
-  6. Generate a high-symmetry k-path using xcrysden and calculate a band structure
+  6. Generate a high-symmetry k-path using xcrysden and calculate a band structure using a non-self-consistent calculation
   7. Calculate the density of states(DOS) and optical properties(independent particle approximation) and show the convergence over the number of k_points and empty bands used
 ### Two-dimensional boron nitride (1_BN)
   1. How to use a supercell in order to run calculation for material that are not periodic in all directions.